Category Archives: Botox and Hair

 Botox and Hair Growth

 In 2010, an interesting study from Canada found Botox injection to the scalp to be successful in growing new hair in 40 test patients.
 The authors postulated an interesting theory as to why BTX-A succeeded so well in growing hair.
-The Botox injections induce scalp muscle paralysis, which in turn:
+The injections induce scalp muscle paralysis, which in turn:

 “Enhances blood flow to the scalp by reducing the tension on the scalp skin.
 Because the conversion to dihydrotestosterone (DHT) is enhanced in a low-oxygen environment, oxygenated blood reduces this conversion and increases conversion to estradiol.”